U.S. refiners, reactors eye restart as Irene passes

 NEW YORK Oil refineries and nuclear power plants along the U.S. East Coast eyed restarts on Sunday as Hurricane Irene left many with only minimal damage, while 3.6 million households and businesses remained without power.

-The hurricane was downgraded to a tropical storm with 60-miles-per-hour winds as it made landfall in New York, sparing the largest U.S. city the widespread power outages forecast by many.
+The hurricane was downgraded to a tropical storm with 60-miles-per-hour (95 kph) winds as it made landfall in New York, sparing the largest U.S. city the widespread power outages forecast by many.

 Still, the Federal Emergency Management Agency (FEMA) warned it could take several days to restore power to areas experiencing blackouts on the East Coast.